chklovski/CheckM2/README.md

 # Installation

 The easiest way to install is using conda.
-This is pending.
+In the future.

 Alternatively, retrieve the github files: